drobakowski/awesome-erlang/README.md

 ## Build Tools
 *Project build and automation tools.*

+* [rebar](https://github.com/rebar/rebar) - Erlang build tool that makes it easy to compile and test Erlang applications, port drivers and releases.

 ## Geolocation
 *Libraries for geocoding addresses and working with latitudes and longitudes.*